Being a successful transcriber is not as easy as one might think. Mastery of the skill and commitment to the job is a requirement.

 Happy clients are repeat clients, and they will bring in referrals.

-8. If you don’t have patience and cannot stand being in front of the computer for a very long period of time, it would be tough for you to work as a transcriptionist and eventually quit.
+8. If you don’t have patience and cannot stand being in front of the computer for a very long time, it would be tough for you to work as a transcriptionist and eventually quit.